proophsoftware/event-machine/docs/tutorial/part_VII.md

 ## The End

 Congratulations!
 You've mastered the Event Machine tutorial.
-There are three bonus parts available to learn more about **custom projections**, **command pre processors** and **testing with Event Machine**.
+There are two bonus parts available to learn more about **custom projections** and **testing with Event Machine**.
 The current implementation is available as a **demo** branch of `proophsoftware/event-machine-skeleton`.
 There is a second branch called **demo-oop** available that contains a similar implementation.
 But the `Building` aggregate is designed using an object oriented approach rather than